At Darnall Dental Clinic we believe that regular dental examinations play an important part in maintaining good oral health.

 As there is no longer a pulp keeping the tooth alive, root-treated teeth can become brittle and are more prone to fracture.
 This is an important consideration when deciding whether to crown or fill a tooth after root canal treatment.

 Crowns & Bridgework

-Sometimes a tooth can no longer be filled, so a crown is required, or it has to be removed (and a bridge or implant is fitted).
+Sometimes a tooth can no longer be filled, so a crown is required, or it has to be removed (and a bridge is fitted).

 Crowns become necessary when there is insufficient tooth structure to support a filling.
 Teeth that are severely broken down from decay or fracture can be fully restored to proper appearance and function with a crown restoration.

 Crowns have traditionally been fabricated using porcelain bonded to metal.
 This can lead to a dark line appearing over time at the gum level around the crown.
 To avoid this, all ceramic restorations with no metal can be used.
 We generally use this type of crown when aesthetics are important (for example at the front of the mouth or where teeth are visible when you smile)